Tuesday, 10 March 2026

 Civil, mechanical, and environmental engineers are needed for construction, transportation, and energy projects.
 Renewable energy engineers are particularly valuable, especially those experienced in solar, wind, and hydroelectric systems.

-Foreign professionals can find opportunities with Italian energy companies, international contractors, or government-funded projects.
-Many of these roles come with visa sponsorship, especially for highly skilled applicants.
+Moreover, many of these roles come with visa sponsorship, especially for highly skilled applicants.
 Non EU citizens must obtain proper work authorization before starting employment in Italy.

 Engineering salaries generally range from €40,000 to €90,000 per year, depending on experience and specialization.
 Americans with project management or sustainability backgrounds are especially well-positioned to succeed in this field.